-If you have received a moving violation, you may be eligible for a deferred disposition and have your violation dismissed.
+If you have received a violation, you may be eligible for a deferred disposition and have your violation dismissed.
 However, you will lose that right if you do not request deferred on or before your court date.
-Deferred disposition for moving violations is normally a 90-day probationary period.
+Deferred Disposition for most violations is normally a 90-day probationary period.
 During that time, you can not receive any other violations nor have any other charges filed against you.

 - You must have a valid Texas Driver’s License and Proof of Financial Responsibility (Liability Insurance)

 - You must pay the Fine and Court Costs at the time of your request, which is on or before the appearance date on your citation

 - If you are under 25 years of age, you must complete a Texas Driving Safety Course as a condition of the Deferred Disposition.
 Classes may be taken in person or online for the Deferred Disposition request.

 You are NOT eligible for a Deferred Disposition on a violation if you:

 - Are charged with: